swanchain/docs/bulders/app-developer/create-your-dockerfile-and-prepare-for-deployment.md

 git push -u origin main
 ```

 With the above steps, you have successfully created your own Docker image and deployment file with LDL.
-You can now deploy
+You can now [deploy your app with swan sdk](deploying-with-swan-sdk.md)

 LDL is a powerful tool that allows you to customize your deployment settings.
 You can learn more about LDL [here](creating-deployment-files-with-ldl.md)